-In June 2019, the ACP announced a proposal to significantly increase the cost of a Canal transit in a small vessel from January 2020 (Page 22 of this document).
+In June 2019, the ACP announced a proposal to significantly increase the cost of a Canal transit in a small vessel from January 2020.
 Basically a yacht less than 65 feet long will now pay $1600, which is a 100% increase from the rate through 2019.

 We have often heard yacht skippers complain about the cost, but surely they must understand that it is hardly cost effective for the ACP to send yachts through a system designed for large ships.